History of the Pittsburgh Pirates

-Franchise beginnings (1870s-1899)
+Franchise beginnings (1870s–1899)

 Early baseball in Pittsburgh and the American Association

-The earliest mention of "base ball" in the region was found in the journal of "Uncle" Al Pratt, who recalled playing the game on the "Commons of Allegheny" in 1858.
+An early mention of "base ball" in the region is found in an issue of the Pittsburgh Gazette from 1857.
 After the Civil War, baseball was sufficiently popular that the city fielded several amateur teams considered to be strong: the Enterprise, Xantha, and Olympic clubs.
 The teams often competed at Union Park in what was then known as Allegheny City, across the Allegheny River from Pittsburgh.

-Professional baseball in the Pittsburgh area began in 1876.
-Pittsburgh lost its bid in February to join the newly created National League, so several local organizers formed the Allegheny Base Ball Club, an independent (non-league) club.
+Recognized professional baseball in the Pittsburgh area began in 1876, when organizers formed the Allegheny Base Ball Club, an independent (non-league) club, as the ownership group lost their bid in February to join the newly created National League.
+The now-pro Allegheny played their first game in April of that year.
 The team joined the minor league International Association in 1877 and posted a decent 13–6 record, featuring future Hall of Fame pitcher Pud Galvin.
 But the Allegheny was hit hard in 1878 by player defections and competition from other, better-established teams in Pittsburgh, and the club folded.

-On October 15, 1881, Denny McKnight held a meeting at Pittsburgh's St. Clair Hotel to organize a new Allegheny club, which began play in 1882 as a founding member of the American Association, which had started up to take on the established National League.
-Chartered as the Allegheny Base Ball Club of Pittsburgh, the team was listed as "Allegheny" in the standings, and was sometimes called the "Alleghenys" (rarely the "Alleghenies") in that era's custom of referring to a team by its pluralized city or club name.
+On October 15, 1881, Denny McKnight held a meeting at Pittsburgh's St. Clair Hotel to organize a new Allegheny club, which began play in 1882 as a founding member of the American Association (AA).
+The league was created to take on the established National League.
+Chartered as the Allegheny Base Ball Club of Pittsburgh, the team was listed as "Allegheny" in the newspapers, and on occasion the "Alleghenys" or "Alleghenies" in that era's custom of referring to a team by its pluralized city or club name.
 The team played its games at Exposition Park I & II, located between the present-day site of Heinz Field and the Pirates' current home, PNC Park, before persistent flooding forced a move in 1884 to higher ground at Union (Recreation) Park.

-The Alleghenys had limited success during their five years in the American Association.
-A .500 inaugural season was followed by two inept campaigns, including a disastrous 1884 effort in which the Alleghenys went 30-78 and used five different managers.
-The next year's team, aided by the signing of many players from the disbanded Columbus Buckeyes, rebounded to a marginally winning record and a third-place league mark.
+The Allegheny had limited success during their five years in the AA.
+A .500 inaugural season was followed by two inept campaigns, including a disastrous 1884 effort in which the Alleghenys went 30–78 and used five different managers.
+The next year's team, aided by the signing of many players from the disbanded Columbus Buckeyes, rebounded to a marginally winning record and a third-place finish in the league.

-Following their best showing in the A.A. — an 80–57 record and a second-place finish — Pittsburgh became the first A.A. team to switch to the older National League in 1887.
+Following their best showing in the AA—an 80–57 record and a second-place finish—Pittsburgh became the first AA team to switch to the older National League in 1887.
 At the time, William A. Nimick was club president and Horace Phillips manager.